InceptionCyberSecurity/OSINT/README.md

 # Scripts
 install.sh installs a few extras. up.sh updates the base, installed Kali OS. <br/>
-osint.sh runs the scripts and saves output to local storage.
-Follow the instruction in the osint.sh file comments. <br/>
+osint.sh and osint1.sh run the individual commands and saves output to local storage.
+Follow the instruction in the osint.sh and osint1.sh file comments. <br/>

 # SSH
 Use port 1965 or higher if you want to be extra security minded.
 Use UFW firewall. <br/>